rxcle/rxindi-support/help.md

  Syntax: ?<xpath>
 Example: ?/Root/Person/HasTitle;=Title
 ```
+The following results from the expression are considered a _false_ value:
+  - Non existing element or attribute
+  - Element or attribute with no or all-whitespace content
+  - Element with no child elements
+  - Value "0"
+  - Value "NaN"
+  - Value "false"

+All other results are considered a _true_ value.

 ## LOOP (`*`)
-Loop a number of times, or over the collection from the given expression.
-The `LOOP` statement starts an implicit _Block_, which ends either at the end of the current Story/Script or at the outermost matching `END` (`.`) statement.
+Loop over a collection or numeric value obtained from the given expression.
+The `LOOP` statement starts an implicit _Block_, which ends either at the end of the current Story/Script or at the outermost matching `END` (`.`) or `ELSE` (`:`) statement.
 If the collection has no items or the number is equal to or less than `0` then the `LOOP` statement behaves as an `IF` with a _false_ value and the entire following block will be skipped.
+If an `ELSE` statement is specified this will be executed instead.

 ```
   Syntax: *<xpath|number>